TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/README.md

 Saved model weights of successfully trained agent are provided in `model.pth`

 ## Udacity Honor Code
+I used the MADDPG-Lab implementation of the Physical Deception Problem, which is not public available (Udacity course material) as a blueprint for this project and got parts of `multi_agent.py` from there.
+To not just copy the parts, I had a look at the provided lab-code, tried to implement parts of it from my mind and compared it with the provided lab-code.
+To correct my errors during this process, I did some loops of comparing with the lab-implementation and changing my code.

 As my implementation receives very low mean scores and I could not spot the problem, I reached out to the following resources to get help:

 - https://knowledge.udacity.com/questions/172077